Best Lead-Free Hunting Ammunition: Is Copper the New Lead?

 Why We Chose It

 As far as copper bullets go, you can’t go wrong with Barnes bullets.
-They’re reliable and effective on medium and large sized game.
-The added bonus is that they’re much easier to find than many other copper bullets.
+They’re reliable and effective on medium and large game, and generally fairly easy to find.

-Best Lead-Free Hunting Ammunition for Deer: Winchester Deer Season Copper Impact
+Best Lead-Free Hunting Ammunition for Deer: Winchester Copper Impact

 Pros